neuro-inc/neuro-flow/reference/live-workflow-syntax.md

 ### `volumes.<volume-id>`

 The key `volume-id` is a string and its value is a map of the volume's configuration data.
 You must replace `<volume-id>` with a string that is unique to the `volumes` object.
 The `<volume-id>` must start with a letter and contain only alphanumeric characters or underscore symbols `_`.
-Dash `-` is not allowed.
+Dashes `-` are not allowed.

 ### `volumes.<volume-id>.remote`